untillpro/untill-driver-api2/README.md

 ## Development

 ### Lifecycle and Multithreading
-unTill(r) POS loads and creates one instance of your driver, calling it's methods when POS needs to handle certain operation.
-It is possible that methods of your driver called from different threads, thus you must take care that your driver is thread safe, if required:
+unTill(r) POS loads and creates one instance of the driver, calling it's methods when POS needs to handle certain operation.
+It is possible that methods of your driver called from different threads, thus you must take care that your driver is thread safe, if needed:
 ```java
     @Override
     public EftResult operation(DriverConfiguration cfg, EftRequest request) {